alessioGalatolo/Furhat-Personality-and-Emotions/study_data/README.md

 13. is coherent and consistent with what they say  (not used when asked own personality)
 14. click 'Strongly agree' for this question   (attention check)

-Godspeed questions, shown on a 5-point Likert scale:
+Godspeed questions, shown on a 5-point Likert scale with the prompt `Please indicate the extent you think the robot is...`:

-1. Anthropomorphism
+ Anthropomorphism

 1. Fake - Natural
 2. Machinelike - Humanlike
 3. Unconscious - Conscious
 4. Artificial - Lifelike
 5. Moving rigidly - Moving elegantly

-2. Likeability
+ Likeability

-    1. Dislikable - Likable
+6. Dislikable - Likable
-    2. Unfriendly - Friendly
+7. Unfriendly - Friendly
-    3. Unkind - Kind
+8. Unkind - Kind
-    4. Unpleasant - Pleasant
+9. Unpleasant - Pleasant
-    5. Awful - Nice
+10. Awful - Nice

-3. Perceived safety
+ Perceived safety

-    1. Anxious - Relaxed
+11. Anxious - Relaxed
-    2. Calm - Agitated
+12. Calm - Agitated
-    3. Quiescent - Surprised
+13. Quiescent - Surprised

-RoSAS questions, shown on a 5-point Likert scale:
+RoSAS questions, shown on a 5-point Likert scale with the prompt `I think the robot in the video is:`:

-1. Warmth
+ Warmth

 1. Happy
 2. Feeling
 3. Social
 4. Organic
 5. Compassionate
 6. Emotional

-2. Attention check
+ Attention check

 7. Click 'disagree' for this question

-3. Discomfort
+ Discomfort

 8. Scary
 9. Strange
 10. Awkward
 11. Dangerous
 12. Awful
 13. Aggressive

 ## Attention checks
 These are other attention checks used in the pilot study.